TCarlson29/Financial-Advisor/README.md

 * Manually entered savings plan (amount spend, interest, duration, etc.)
 * Automatic calculation of money gained from each savings plan
 * Table to keep track of different savings plans
+* Editing function
+* Search bars

 ## Todo List

-* Search bar for expenses and savings
-* Drop down to switch between chart types
-* Additional UI changes (color changes, page layout)
+* On savings page, per time period gain, not just total
+* On expenses page, a date system that keeps track of different months
+* On budget page, a way to keep track of budgets per month in comparison with the dates of the expenses page